Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_011_scene_1_ethical_dilemma.md

 *Setting: A conference room where Isabella and Marcus are discussing the implications of AI in economic policies.
-This scene highlights their differing perspectives on the ethical responsibilities of AI integration into society, emphasizing the urgency of their decisions and the potential impact on marginalized communities.*
+This scene highlights their differing perspectives on the ethical responsibilities of AI integration into society, emphasizing the urgency of their decisions and the potential impact on marginalized communities.
+This is a new addition to enhance the ethical confrontation.*

 **Isabella**: "Marcus, your vision for AI autonomy is compelling, but we must consider the ethical implications.
 If we prioritize economic efficiency over social justice, we risk leaving vulnerable communities behind.
 We have a responsibility to ensure that our policies uplift everyone, not just the privileged.
 The stakes are too high, and I fear that if we don't act now, we may lose the opportunity to create a just system."